What does a medieval saint have to do with the modern Crossrail tunnel beneath London?

 When thinking about the Crossrail project, most people probably think about the trains, or the enormous tunnel boring machines (TBM’s), or about the tunnels themselves, running deep beneath London.
 But perhaps a less well-known fact is that that an early Christian saint also played a role in this huge construction project.
-A small plaster statue of Saint Barbara was to be found in the tunnels during construction and one of these statues features in the Tunnel: The Archaeology of Crossrail exhibition, currently running at the Museum of London Docklands.
+A small plaster statue of Saint Barbara was to be found in the tunnels during construction and one of these statues featured in the 2017 Tunnel: The Archaeology of Crossrail exhibition at the Museum of London Docklands.
 But who was Saint Barbara and why did she play a role in the building of the Elizabeth line?

 Barbara is believed to have lived in the 3rd century AD in the eastern Mediterranean, probably in modern Turkey or Lebanon.
 She was the beautiful daughter of a wealthy man and, while he was away, to ensure she remained virtuous, he had her locked in a tower.
 She secretly converted to Christianity and when her father had a bathhouse built for her, she asked the builders to place three windows in it to symbolise the Holy Trinity of the Christian church.
 When her father saw the windows he recognised their significance and became enraged, reporting her to the authorities.
 She was arrested, tortured and eventually sentenced to death by beheading.
 Her father himself carried out the sentence with his sword.
 He was then struck by lightning and killed, and his body consumed by flames, said to be divine retribution for the murder of his daughter.
 Because of this, Barbara became associated with thunder, lightning and sudden death.